kubernetes/enhancements/keps/sig-scheduling/2143-generic-node-resources-scorer/README.md

 ## Summary

-The generic node resource scheduler plugin combines several in-tree and out-of-tree scheduler plugins score based on node resource utilization when scoring, as well as other requested ones, together into a generic one.
+The generic node resource scheduler plugin combines several in-tree and out-of-tree scheduler plugins scoring nodes based on resource utilization, as well as some requested ones, together into a generic one.
-The generic plugin also take effects in the "Scoring" extension point of the scheduling framework, while it could be configured in a unified way in one place to care about different portions (allocatable, allocated or available) of the resources, count on different values (absolute values, or ratio to some other values), score in different flavours (prefer higher, or lower or whatever values),
+The generic plugin takes effects in the "Scoring" extension point of the scheduling framework, while it could be configured in one place to care about different portions (allocatable, allocated or available) of the resources, valued on different values (absolute values, or ratio to some other values), scored in different flavours (prefer higher, or lower or whatever values),

 <!--
 This section is incredibly important for producing high-quality, user-focused